-Late Arrival
+• Late Arrival

-Students who are tardy to school must report to the Attendance Office located in the Welcome Center to secure an admit.
-Excessive tardies may result in loss of privileges, detention, parent conference, and/or suspension.
+Students who are tardy to school must report to the Attendance Office located in the Welcome Center to secure an admission pass.
+Excessive tardies may result in loss of privileges, detention, parent conference, suspension, and/or revoking of out of area transfer.